jorisbertens/DataMiningGroupWork/README.md

 # DataMiningGroupWork
-Repository to create and edit our group project for Data Mining First step: visualize different distributions of the insurance customer characteristics
+Repository to create and edit our group project for Data Mining \n First step: visualize different distributions of the insurance customer characteristics